Note

 which ranks the related ingredients based on a combination of these two metrics.

-This uses a cheap approximation of a pareto archive for the ranking -- which comes in handing for recommender systems and custom search applications that must combine multiple ranking metrics:
+This uses a cheap approximation of a pareto archive for the ranking -- which comes in handy for recommender systems and custom search applications that must combine multiple ranking metrics:

 from kglab import root_mean_square